Zoran Matić

-Zoran Matić OAM ([zǒran mǎːtit͡ɕ]; born 25 December 1944) is a former football (soccer) coach.
+Zoran Matić OAM ([zǒran mǎːtit͡ɕ]; born 25 December 1944) is a Serbian former footballer and coach.

 Biography

 Playing career

 After arriving in Adelaide 1973 from Yugoslavia Matić played for Beograd Woodville (White City) before moving to Adelaide City.
 While playing for Adelaide City he represented the State of South Australia four times.

 Coaching career

 Matić is best known for coaching Adelaide City in the Australian National Soccer League.
 He coached Adelaide City to three championships (1986, 1991/1992 and 1993/1994) and was the first NSL coach to have won 200 matches.
 Matić was NSL coach of the year for the 1990/1991 and 1994/1995 seasons.
 Matić is a member of the Football Federation Australia Football Hall of Fame and the Football Federation of South Australia Hall of Fame.

 Retirement

-After retiring from coaching Matić began working in the construction industry.
-In 2006 as a result of an industrial accident involving a six-metre fall from a roof, Matić was hospitalised with multiple injuries including a broken neck, broken arm, shattered knee cap and facial injuries.
+After retiring from coaching, Matić began working in the construction industry.
+In 2006, as a result of an industrial accident, involving a six-metre fall from a roof, Matić was hospitalised with multiple injuries including a broken neck, broken arm, shattered knee cap and facial injuries.